SonDA-22011995/python_utils/README.md

 ## The `@classmethod` method

 - The `@classmethod` decorator in Python defines a method that belongs to the class itself, rather than to an instance of the class.
-- Accessing Class Attributes: Class methods can access and modify class-level attributes, which are shared across all instances of the class.
+- **Accessing Class Attributes**: Class methods can access and modify class-level attributes, which are shared across all instances of the class.
 This allows them to manage and interact with the state of the class itself.
+- **Calling Conventions**: Class methods can be called on the class directly (e.g., `MyClass.my_class_method()`) or on an instance of the class (e.g., `my_instance.my_class_method()`).
+When called on an instance, the instance's class is automatically passed as the cls argument.
+- **Alternative Constructors (Factory Methods)**: A common and powerful use of class methods is to create alternative constructors.
+These methods provide different ways to instantiate objects of the class, often by processing different input formats or applying specific logic before creating an instance.
+For example, a Person class might have a `@classmethod` called `from_birth_year` to create a Person object from a birth year.
+- **Modifying Class State**: Class methods are suitable for operations that need to modify or interact with the class's state, such as updating class variables or performing actions that affect all instances.

 ```
 class Car: